fatboychummy/HorribleFizzBuzz/lua/README.md

 #### Starting With Some Ground Rules

 1. The code must be able to run.
-2. The code must be as unreadable as possible.
+2. The code must be as unreadable as possible (no minifiers/bytecode).
 3. The code must output according to the Fizz Buzz rules.

 With that in mind, let's get started.
 I'm going to start by breaking down the